polylux-typ/basic/readme.md

 typst init @preview/basic-polylux:0.1.0 your-cool-project
 ```

-A `slides.typ` file will be created for you and contains all the design elements
+A `slides.typ` file will be created for you and contains some suggestions for
-you can use.
+how you might set up your slides.

 By default, it uses the fonts Lato, and Lete Sans Math.
 I think this is a good suggestion to start with.